netxms/netxms-doc/user/objects.rst

 There can be created tools that will be executed on objects.
 Tools are shown under "Tools" item of node menu.
-There are some pre defined object tools, but they can be disabled or configured new by NetXMS administrator.
+There are some pre defined object tools, but they can be disabled or configured new by |product_name| administrator.

 .. _last-values: